DedoGospod/dotfiles-master/README.md

 Follow these steps to install and manage your dotfiles using stow:

-Clone the Dotfiles Repository
+1. Clone the Dotfiles Repository
 Open your terminal and run the following command to clone your dotfiles repository:

 git clone https://github.com/dedogospod/dotfiles-master.git

-Install stow
+2. Install stow
 stow is a tool to manage symlinks for your dotfiles.
 Install it using:

 sudo pacman -S stow

-Navigate to the Dotfiles Directory
+3.Navigate to the Dotfiles Directory
 Move into the cloned repository:

 cd dotfiles-master

-Apply Dotfiles for a Specific Program
+4. Apply Dotfiles for a Specific Program
 Use stow to create symlinks for the configuration of a specific program.
 For example, to set up kitty configurations, run:

 stow kitty